 - be enrolled in a minimum of 3 hours (1.5 credits) per day on the BJA campus in addition to the residential dual-credit class.

 - meet minimum GPA requirements (juniors, 3.5 or above cumulative unweighted GPA; seniors, 3.0 or above cumulative unweighted GPA).

 - have a good discipline record during the semester preceding enrollment.

-Because these grades apply to a student’s LIFE Scholarship college GPA, a student must maintain final grades of B- and above in all dual-credit classes in order to continue in the dual-credit program; exceptions may be made by the guidance counselor.
+Because these grades apply to a student’s LIFE Scholarship college GPA, a student must maintain final grades of B- and above in all dual-credit classes in order to continue in the dual-credit program; exceptions may be made by the academic office.

 Students may substitute dual-credit courses in place of several core classes on the high school level.
 Students also may complete elective requirements with dual-credit classes.

 In lieu of English 12, students who have an English ACT of 28 or above may take Composition & Rhetoric (En 102) and Composition & Literature (En 103).

 In lieu of World History, students may take History of Civilization (Hi 101 and Hi 102).

 In lieu of United States History, students may take United States History 1492 to 1877 and United States History since 1877 (Hi 201 and Hi 202).